LennonLab/Micro-Encounter/model/ODD/ODD_Protocol.md

 I ran simplex on a Mid 2010 MacBook Pro (OS X 10.9.5) with a 2.4 GHz Intel Core 2 Duo processor and 4GB of Memory.
 This system probably represents a below average capacity for modern personal computers, which for this study, was desirable as simplex should be able to be ran on both personal computers and high capacity remote servers.
 I present results for time to completion and required memory in the Results.

-## Animations

-Simplex can generate animations of its models and store them in various image file formats.
-It does this using the matplotlib animation libary.
-At the moment, choosing whether to animate or not animate a model is done by commenting out lines of code in model.py.
-However, this feature will be developed more highly for future versions.

 #Results
 ## Unit tests
+### Accuracy and computation

-simplex passed all units tests for 15 diversity indices, ensuring that each index returns either the correct calculated value, or 'NaN' if given any values that cannot be used (e.g., negative numbers, string characters, empty lists).
+**Diversity** --- Our models pass all unit tests for 15 diversity indices, ensuring that each index returns either the correct calculated value, or 'NaN' if given any values that cannot be used (e.g., negative numbers, string characters, empty lists).

-## Speed & Memory
+## Efficiency
+### Results from 100 randomly assembled models

+**Speed & Memory** --- Analyses from 100 randomly assembled models can be run using the SpeedMemory.Rmd file located in the results/TestResults directory.

+*Speed*
-**Results from 100 randomly assembled models.** On average, simplex models required 96.60 +- 32.70 seconds to run, had an average total abundance (*N*) of 31,367 +- 879, and required 161 +- 4.3 megabytes of memory.
+On average, our models require 96.60 +- 32.70 seconds to run, had an average total abundance (*N*) of 31,367 +- 879.
 The longest any model took to complete was 49 minutes.
+The shortest any model took to complete was 5.8 seconds.

+*Memory*
-This particularly demanding model required 261MB of memory and also had generated the greatest total abundance (*N* = 68,808).
-The shortest any model took to complete was 5.8 seconds with a total abundance of 0 individuals.
+On average, our models required 161 +- 4.3 megabytes of RAM.
+The longest running model requried 261MB of RAM and had generated the greatest total abundance (*N* = 68,808).
 The least amount of memory any model required was 90MB.
-These and other analyses from the 100 randomly assembled models can be run using the SpeedMemory.Rmd file located in the results/TestResults directory.

 ## Products
 ### Output data
-simplex generates six files as its output data.
-They are:

-*SimData.csv*--Formatted as an R data frame, where each row is a run of a randomly assembled model, and each column holds a piece of data about the system that was modeled (e.g., flow rate, total abundance, species richness, species turnover, rate of disturbance, etc.).
+**SimData.csv** --- A .csv file where each row is a run of a randomly assembled model and each column holds a piece of data about the system that was modeled (e.g., length, width, mean total abundance, number of incoming resources, etc.).

-*IndRTD.csv*, *ResRTD.csv*, *TracerRTD.csv*--Each line of these three files contains the amount of time that each individual, resource particle, or inert tracer spent in the system.
-Each line represents the same run of a randomly assembled model.

-*RADs.csv*--Each line is a run of a randomly assembled model and contains the rank-abundance vector at the point when the model was stopped.

-*Species.csv*--Each line is a run of a randomly assembled model and contains a vector of species labels corresponding to RADs.csv.

-All output data were correctly formatted and placed within results/simulated_data/examples directory.
-Each of the six output data files was able to be imported into the RStudio environment using the Exploratory.Rmd Rmarkdown file provided in the "GitHub/simplex/results/analyses/Rmd/" path.
-The user can use the Exploratory.Rmd file to craft a .Rmd file for their own specific analyses.
+### Animations

+**.avi movie files** --- Our modeling platform can generate animations of models and store them in various image file formats.
+It does this using the matplotlib animation libary.
+Choosing whether to animate or not animate a model is done by commenting out lines of code in model.py.